susan123-dot/testin/README.md

         - Stress Testing

             This type of testing evaluates the software's behavior and performance under extreme conditions or beyond its normal operational capacity.
+        - Localization Testing

+            It checks if the software is properly adapted to meet the requirements of a specific locale or language.